Photography in Iceland

 route, as it gives you a chance to visit several picturesque sights in one day, such as National park Þingvellir, waterfall Gullfoss or Haukadalur valley.

-If you are more interested in taking pictures of wildlife, than probably the perfect place would be Myvatn Lake
+If you are more interested in taking pictures of wildlife, then probably the perfect place would be Myvatn Lake

 Northern lights might be the most popular idea for photos in Iceland.
 This natural phenomenon can be seen from September till mid April.
 As nights are longer in Northern Iceland, it will be better to take photos there.
 One of the most popular sights among tourists will be Landmannalaugar